gitbls/ndm/README.md

 ## Importing a network database

-Use the command `sudo ndm config --import` to import a properly formatted database.
+Use the command `sudo ndm config --importnet` to import a properly formatted database.
 The importer does not do much syntax checking, so be sure to check the results very carefully.
 The import database format is

 IPaddr,MACaddr,hostname,flags,Note,dhcphostopt,